Structured Data SEO: How Schema Drove a +28% Zero-Click Lift

 I expressed these as Offer, priceSpecification, and areaServed.

 The result: The answer systems resolved the entity.
-The services became machine-legible.
-The brand stopped tripping spam filters.
+The services became machine-legible, and the brand stopped tripping spam filters.

 Net result: +28% improvement in citation frequency.